FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Introduction

 \section{Introduction}

-The integration of Large Language Models (LLMs) is driving a revolution in the financial industry, moving beyond static analysis to dynamic, autonomous interaction.
-Tool-using LLM agents are increasingly deployed as interfaces to financial data, translating natural-language requests into a sequence of API calls, database queries, and computations.
-This evolution promises to democratize access to sophisticated market analysis, yet it introduces risks that are unique to the domain.
-In this setting, a wrong tool call can be more damaging than a wrong free-form answer because it can look grounded while relying on stale data, drifting endpoints, or a mismatched market domain~\cite{guo2024stabletoolbench}.
-Evaluation must therefore assess not only whether tools are invoked and executed successfully, but also whether the resulting tool trace is acceptable under finance-specific constraints that practitioners actually care about.
-More broadly, recent work is moving toward agents that operate over longer horizons and in settings where tool use itself can evolve, which further increases the value of trace-level evaluation~\cite{lu2026beyondstatictools,jiang2025scp}.
+Large Language Models (LLMs) are moving financial analysis from static question answering toward dynamic interaction with APIs, databases, and computational tools.
+In this setting, the tool trace is part of the answer.
+A response may appear grounded because it contains tool outputs, yet still be unreliable if the agent retrieved stale data, called a drifting endpoint, or used a tool from the wrong market domain~\citep{guo2024stabletoolbench}.
+Evaluation must therefore assess not only whether tools are invoked and executed successfully, but also whether the resulting tool trace is acceptable under finance-specific constraints, especially as agents operate over longer horizons and tool use itself evolves~\citep{lu2026beyond,jiang2025scp}.